Coronavirus - children in care and care proceedings

 Our children law solicitors and lawyers have substantial experience in proceedings relating to Public Law children matters.
 Here we provide answers to the questions that our lawyers are regularly being asked.

 Social Services / the Local Authority are making an application to the Court in relation to my child – what can I do?

 Applications for Care, Supervision and Emergency Protection Orders continue to be made by the Local Authority.

 These cases will continue to be dealt with by the courts, even in the current climate.
 If you are a parent or person that holds parental responsibility for a child who is the subject of care proceedings, then you automatically qualify for legal aid, regardless of your financial circumstances.

 If you receive notification from the Local Authority that you are being invited to intervene in Care Proceedings then it is essential, where possible, you secure legal representation – eligibility for legal aid in these circumstances differs, and you can discuss your eligibility further with us.

-The important point to note is you should contact a family law solicitor immediately that specialises in Care Proceedings as soon as possible, and they can advise you further on your case.
+The important point to note is you should immediately contact a family law solicitor immediately who specialises in Care Proceedings as and they can advise you further on your case.

-Please see our link to further guides available that are published on our website.
+Please see our link to further guides available which are published on our website.

 I am involved in Care Proceedings at the moment – what will happen to my case?